notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 <br>
 ### Point Multiplication

 Okay now how do we multiply a point with a scalar?
-Let's say you want to compute `n * P`.
-A naive approach would be to add that point to itself using the Point
-Addition algorithm `n` number of times.
+Let's say you want to compute `n * P`, where `n` is a scalar.
+A naive approach would be to add that point to itself using the point addition algorithm `n` number of times.
 But in real life applications these numbers are humungously large so it's not very practical.
 Turns out there are multiple methods to do this, see [wikipedia](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#Point_multiplication) for all the different methods, in this article we focus on the double-and-add method.
 The algorithm for double-and-add is as follows:
 (taken from [wikipedia](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#Point_multiplication))

 ```python